Contributed by celebrity stylist Candy Shaw, owner of Jamison Shaw Hairdressers. Originally written on May 21, 2020, reposting with her permission.

 Operating at 100% with fewer people and hours might be the new business model.
 On top of that, even though we had a very healthy retail campaign while our doors were closed ($68,000 worth of retail sold in 8 weeks of closure), much to my amazement our first week back our salon did another $10K in retail sales.
 Why I tell you this is because how we are offering retail has completely changed!

-No longer is the customer experience about walking to the front, touching, smelling, experiencing the product, it’s now happening at the chair as my salon is cashless, and we have eliminated the physical check out process.
-All guests are required to have a credit card on file – now retailing happens “table side” instead of on the way out the door!
+No longer is the customer experience about walking to the front, touching, smelling, experiencing the product, it’s now happening at the chair as my salon is cashless, and we have eliminated the physical check-out process.
+All guests are required to have a credit card on file inside the salon management software – now retailing happens “table side” instead of on the way out the door!
 Placing responsibility on the service provider to fill the order, communicate their needs, and educate on products is different than ever before!
 Although it’s only the first week back, I’m encouraged by this NEW way of looking at retail.
 The focus has changed, and guests are listening to their service providers.

 Another big change for us has been how we mix color.
 Due to density rates and six-foot distancing, we decided to have our staff members pull all color formulas (as best they could) at the end of each shift for the following day.
 The goal was to cut down on the number of stylists concentrated in our dispensary areas.
 Two points I want to make about this.